 Enforcement should be equipped with strong infringement penalties.
-Some European countries have reduced poisoning incidents through more stringent penalties (Ogada, Keesing and Virani 2012).
+Some European countries have reduced poisoning incidents through more stringent penalties (Ogada, et al. 2012).
 There is significant variation of infringement penalties even between European countries (see Figure 4), which could be improved by setting penalties at rates shown to be effective.